 Various countries have started on teaching anti-corruption directly in schools, for example in South Korea.
-Reformers are thinking more about how to do this: see for example the Accountability Lab (2017) 'Why we have to reimagine education to fight corruption and Shinta Nurfauzia (2015) Making Anti-Corruption Education work: the to do list.
+Reformers are thinking more about how to do this: see for example the Accountability Lab

+(2017) 'Why we have to reimagine education to fight corruption and Shinta Nurfauzia (2015) Making Anti-Corruption Education work: the to do list.

-UNODC has started an initiative - Education for Justice - to help develop awareness of rule of law, and skills in ethical and moral problem solving.
+UNODC has an initiative - Education for Justice - to help develop awareness of rule of law, and skills in ethical and moral problem solving.
 This initiative operates at primary, secondary school level, as well as at university level.
 You may be able to benefit from the materials they are producing and the regional conferences they hold.

-For more guidance on integrity reforms generally, see Chapter 6 of Step 2 - Review different reform approaches and experience.
+For more guidance on integrity reforms generally, see Specific Reform Measures on the website.